 Fyi: if you think your boat also needs a skeg (directional fin), the Store sells an inexpensive skeg and glue-on patch from 420D floor fabric.
 There’s a template here.

 Good to know first impressions can be correct.
 I saw the promise in the Nomad S1 when I first clocked it on the Packrafting Store’s website.
 It is nearly the same length but more than half the weight and rolled-up volume of our old Gumotex Solar 300, but longer than the current 9-kilo Gumotex Twist 1 which, at just 2.6m has only half the buoyancy (ie: not much at all).

-As for alternatives there is really nothing like the Nomad at the moment, partly because the extended stern idea has greatly improved the dynamics of packrafts, positioning the paddler more centrally but adding length without interior space.
+As for alternatives there is really nothing like the Nomad at the moment, though I bet Alpacka are watching and waiting to move into packayak territory.
+Partly it’s because the extended stern idea has greatly improved the dynamics of packrafts, positioning the paddler more centrally but adding length without interior space.
 Nortik’s uninspiringly named FamilyRaft (right) is the same length but over a metre wide and looks like Advanced Elements’ tacky Packlite.

 You might try and make the similar-sized and weight EX280 (right) into a solo kayak-like boat.
 But the Longshore is 12cm wider and the bow is much blunter.
 It looks more like what it is: a long packraft made for two, not a solo ‘TPU kayak’, and of course it has no deck or skeg.